Fast,

 -

-Initial curing: The specimens are cured in controlled environment for a specified period at a temperature of 23 ± 2.0°C (73 ± 3°F).
+Initial curing: Specimens are cured in controlled environment for a specified period at a temperature of 23 ± 2.0°C (73 ± 3°F).

 -

-Measurement: The specimens are measured for change in height at regular intervals of 1, 7, 14 and 28 days.
-During the compressive strength test, a compressive axial load is applied to the specimens until failure occurs, and the maximum load is recorded.
+Measurement: Specimens are measured for change in height at regular intervals of 1, 7, 14 and 28 days.
+During strength test, a compressive axial load is applied to the specimens until failure occurs and the maximum load is recorded.

 -

-Data analysis: The measured change in height is used to calculate the grout volume change.
+Data analysis: Measured change in height is used to calculate the grout volume change.

 By following these steps construction professionals can get accurate results and ensure the grout meets the standards for their projects.